Live to Explore

 Black Valley was an active route along the Underground Railroad.
 Local histories principally credit four, free black residents with leading the aid network in this area: Rev. John Fidler, Elias Rouse, Joseph Crawley, and James Graham.
-Just to the south of the River Mountain property are 13 unmarked graves of enslaved peoples who died traveling the route to freedom.
+Just to the south of the River Mountain property are 13 unmarked graves of formerly enslaved peoples who died traveling the route to freedom.

 Meals + Dining

 Stress free!
 River Mountain's Graze Kitchen provides breakfast, lunch, and dinner daily for our guests.
 Relax in the warm, welcoming atmosphere of the log cabin or take your meal to another scenic setting at River Mountain.
 All meals are prepared fresh and packaged "to go", for your convenience.